Reasonable and Customary Clause in Health Insurance | PolicyX

 Reasonable and Customary Clause In India

 Unfortunately, in India, there are no regulations that place an upper limit on how much a hospital can charge for a particular service or medical treatment.
-In theory, a hospital can charge you any amount they prefer for a treatment.
+In theory, a hospital can charge any amount they prefer for a treatment.

 Who Imposed Reasonable And Customary Clause In Health Insurance?